 Public and stakeholder input

 Input from Downtown Partnership members, businesses along the corridor, and people who attend the public meetings will be considered and potentially included in the plan.
 There was an open house on Feb.
 22, 2017.

 This project design consisted of "right sizing" this section of Weber Street by reconfiguring four vehicle lanes into two vehicle lanes, a center turn lane and two bicycle lanes.
-There will also be minor changes to parking along the street.
+Minor changes to parking along the street were made.